-Genuinely taking on his role of a Recon character, and with less vulnerability when using his Drone, Crypto can use Survey Beacons (as can Pathfinder and Bloodhound).
+Genuinely taking on his role of a Recon character, and with less vulnerability when using his Drone, Crypto can use Survey Beacons (as can Pathfinder, Bloodhound, and Seer).
 Crypto's Drone can now activate Respawn and Survey Beacons, not just pick up Banners.
-The Drone also received an HP boost, double the health points, in fact (60 HP).
+The Drone also received an HP boost which doubled its health points to 60.
 But the 40-second cooldown when it’s destroyed is still a bummer, when it doesn’t provide much more than a Bloodhound scan.

 Rampart was a breath of fresh air in an admittedly stale Legend meta, bringing defence, offence, and a ton of other useful perks for those who love to run ‘n’ gun, but also camp, and play strategically, but now she’s fallen in the ranks slightly as the novelty wears off.